ucb-ist-drupal/SiteClone/README.md

 This code endeavors to mirror each environment between the source site and the target (the new copy being created).
 If there are pending commits in the source site's live or test environments, those same commits should be pending in the corresponding environments on the cloned site.

+The code uses your local `git` to clone the source and target sites to your /tmp directory.
+(See note below on Windows support.)

 `--source-site-git-depth` allows the user to shallow-clone the source site repository when it is huge and is unlikely to have diverged from the newly created target site more than N commits ago.
 This speeds up the `git clone` steps over slower connections, but **using too shallow a depth can cause the code merge to fail**.